 Your privacy is central

 While learning about your genetic code can be invaluable, there are clear privacy risks that we address at Nebula Genomics.
 In fact, we are building the first privacy-focused personal genomics service.
 We eliminate the middlemen so that you can be compensated if you choose to share your data.
-You can read more about the importance of DNA privacy to us here.
+You can read more about the importance of DNA privacy on our website.